 Dr Ricardo José obtained his undergraduate degree in Medicine (MBChB) from the University of Pretoria, South Africa.
 He holds a Diploma in Anaesthetics from the Colleges of Medicine of South Africa, Postgraduate Certificate in Public Health from the University of Manchester, and PhD in Respiratory Infection, Inflammation and Immunity from University College London (UCL).
-Following his Core Medical Training in Manchester, he moved to London to specialise in both respiratory medicine and general internal medicine as an academic clinical fellow and clinical lecturer at UCL.
 He is a Member of the Royal College of Physicians (London) and is trained in bronchoscopy, endoscopic bronchial ultrasound and thoracic ultrasound.

-Dr José is an elected member of the British Thoracic Society Council, member of the BTS Standards of Care Committee, past member of the BTS Science and Research Committee, and member and deputy clinical immunologist of the North West London sub-regional immunoglobulin assessment panel.
+Dr José has been elected to the British Thoracic Society Council, member of the BTS Standards of Care Committee, and member of the BTS Science and Research Committee.
+He is a member and clinical respiratory immunologist on the North West London sub-regional immunoglobulin assessment panel.

 Dr José has a special interest in respiratory infections, bronchiectasis and pulmonary complications associated with cancer therapy.